-Beyond the settings for the monitors, additional tweaks may be desired to improve the response of the system and room environment.
-You may discover that a reflective surface is causing a high frequency anomaly or perhaps room modes are disturbing the bass response.
+Beyond the settings for the loudspeakers, additional tweaks may be desired to improve the response of the system and room environment.
+You may discover that a reflective surface is causing a high frequency anomaly or perhaps room modes are disturbing the bass response in the room.

-Sound reflecting off hard surfaces that are close to the listening position can cause problems in the high frequency response and imaging of the monitors.
-In many cases, these first reflections are relatively easy to fix.
+Sound reflecting off of hard surfaces that are close to the listening position can cause problems in the high frequency response and imaging of the loudspeakers.
+These first reflections can be relatively easy to fix in many cases.
 Figure 7 shows some common causes of first reflections in a typical control room.

-First reflections can be located easily by using a mirror placed on various surfaces in the studio to check if you can see either monitor in the mirror while sitting in the listening position.
-If you can see either monitor in the mirror, upper frequencies will bounce off that surface directly back to the listening position and potentially cause response problems.
+First reflections can be located easily by using a mirror placed on various surfaces in the studio to check if you can see either loudspeaker in the mirror when sitting in the listening position.
+If you can see either loudspeaker in the mirror, it follows that upper frequencies will bounce off that surface directly back to the listening position and potentially cause response problems.

 Placing absorptive material on these surfaces will reduce the effect of first reflections and improve the sound of the system.
 The thicker the acoustic material is, the more effective it will be.
 Also, creating an air space behind the material will improve its effectiveness.
 Place as much absorption that is practical at the first reflection points to improve the response of the system.

-If you notice any peaks or dips in the low-frequency response curve of the RTA (20-250 Hz), they are probably caused by room modes.
+If you notice any peaks or dips in the low frequency response curve of the RTA (20-250 Hz), they may be caused by room modes.
 Room modes occur at specific low frequencies that have wavelengths that are equal to or multiples of the dimensions of the listening room.

-For example, if the listening room is 4 metres long, there may be a room mode at 43 Hz since its wavelength is about 8 meters.
-What this means is that for this frequency, the room response will change dramatically depending on the position of the listener and the monitor.
-You may hear more of this frequency or less of it depending on the listening position in the room.
+For example, if the listening room is 4 meters long, there may be a room mode at 43 Hz since its wavelength is about 8 meters.
+What this means is that for this frequency, the room response will change dramatically depending on the position of the listener and the loudspeaker.
+You may hear a more of this frequency or less of it depending on the listening position in the room.
 Modes can be formed from all dimensions of the room; length, width, and height.
 The solution is to place sound absorption designed for low frequencies in the most effective places to reduce the effect of room modes.

-When placing bass traps, always check the resulting frequency response curve either with pink noise and an RTA to ensure that the loudspeaker response is improving.
-Then listen to your favorite reference material to see how this affects the sound.
+When placing bass traps, always check the resulting frequency response curve with pink noise and an RTA to ensure that the loudspeaker response is improving.
+Then listen to your favorite reference material to see how this affects it.